KJeynesCupper/mobileRNA/README.md

 For either analysis, there are also optional extras which can be explores in the vignettes.
-For an advanced analysis of mobile sRNAs in chimeric systems, view the "mobileRNA" - "Identify sRNAseq data to locate potentially mobile sRNAs between genotypes using mobileRNA" vignette.
-While, for an advanced analysis of sRNA populations in non-grafted or grafted system with the same species, view "mobileRNA_standard" - "Analyse sRNA populations using mobileRNA" vignette.
+For an advanced analysis of mobile sRNAs in chimeric systems, view the `mobileRNA - Identify sRNAseq data to locate potentially mobile sRNAs between genotypes using mobileRNA` vignette.
+While, for an advanced analysis of sRNA populations in non-grafted or grafted system with the same species, view `mobileRNA_standard - Analyse sRNA populations using mobileRNA` vignette.

 Going forward,we assume standard quality control steps on raw samples has been completed (i.e. trimming of adapters and low quality reads)